 3 key aspects call center automation shouldn’t lack:

-#1 Omnichannel opportunity: Call center automation works with multiple platforms.
-It can handle phone calls, emails, text messages, internal knowledge database, social media or website chatbots, etc. Be sure you make good use of it on each platform where you are active.
+#1 Omnichannel Opportunity: Call center automation works with multiple platforms.
+It can handle phone calls, emails, text messages, internal knowledge databases, social media or website chatbots, etc. Be sure you make good use of it on each platform where you are active.

 #3 Language flexibility: Each customer communicates a bit differently.
 They use specific expressions, different ways of pronunciation, and a variety of accents.
 Automation software needs to accommodate and perfectly handle each type of communication.